 We do not access to the ProQuest Dissertations and Theses database.
 About half of US theses are locked up there.
 Fortunately, the other half are fairly open and accessible.

-Best Bet -- WorldCat
+Best Bets -- WorldCat and OpenDissertations

 WorldCat covers all subjects and includes records for over 95 million items held in thousands of libraries throughout the United States and Europe.
 Search by keyword, author, or title.

 Click on that box to get a (usually) much smaller number of results.
 (Of course, for some searches, there might not be any theses or dissertations.
 In that case, you will not see a box for Thesis/dissertation.)

 Some authors publish their dissertations as articles or books.
 The titles may be different from the original title.
 Consider searching for those too, using the author's name.